This Week in Sarasota: Thursday, Dec. 12 | Arts and Entertainment | Your Observer

 ‘Veil’

-10 a.m., after services Sundays, Unitarian Universalist Church of Sarasota Lexow Wing Gallery, 3973 Fruitville Road
+10 a.m. at Unitarian Universalist Church of Sarasota Lexow Wing Gallery, 3973 Fruitville Road

 Free